-If you set up your router as a WiFi access point only, you can change it back to function as both a router and WiFi access point.
-By default, the Orbi router functions as both a router and WiFi access point.
+If you set up your router as an access point, you can change it back to a router.

-To set up the Orbi router as both a router and WiFi access point.
+To set up the Orbi router as a router:

-- 1. Launch a web browser from a computer or mobile device that is connected to your Orbi network - 2.
+- 1. Launch a web browser from a computer or mobile device that is connected to your Orbi network. - 2.
 Enter orbilogin.com.